Bulgarian lands across the Danube: First Bulgarian Empire

-After the defeat of Great Bulgaria by the Khazars and following Khan Kubrat's death in 668 a large group of Bulgars followed the third son of the great Khan, Asparukh, who headed south-westwards.
-In the 670's they were settled in the border area known as the Ongal to the north of the Danube delta.
-From there Asparukh's cavalry in alliance with local Slavs annually attacked the Byzantine territories in the south.
-In 680 the Byzantine Emperor Constantine IV lead a large army to face the Bulgars but was defeated in the battle of Ongal and as a result the Byzantines were forced to acknowledge the formation of the First Bulgarian Empire, a direct continuation of Old Great Bulgaria.
-The northern border of the country followed the southern slopes of the Carpathian mountains from the Iron Gates and reached the Dneper river (or possibly just the Dniester river) to the east.
+After the defeat of Great Bulgaria by the Khazars and following Khan Kubrat's death in 668, a large group of Bulgars followed the third son of the great Khan, Asparukh, who headed south-westwards.
+In the 670s they were settled in the border area known as the Ongal to the north of the Danube delta.
+From there Asparukh's cavalry, in alliance with local Slavs, annually attacked the Byzantine territories in the south.
+In 680 the Byzantine Emperor Constantine IV led a large army to face the Bulgars but was defeated in the battle of Ongal, and as a result the Byzantines were forced to acknowledge the formation of the First Bulgarian Empire, a direct continuation of Old Great Bulgaria.
+The northern border of the country followed the southern slopes of the Carpathian Mountains from the Iron Gates and reached the Dneper river (or possibly just the Dniester river) to the east.

-The Bulgarian's main rivals in the area were the Avars to the west and the Khazars to the east.
-The latter were a serious threat: after they crushed the resistance of Kubrat's eldest son, Bayan they marched westwards.
-They waged a war against Asparukh who perished in battle fighting the invaders in 700.
+The Bulgarians' main rivals in the area were the Avars to the west and the Khazars to the east.
+The latter were a serious threat; after they crushed the resistance of Kubrat's eldest son, Bayan, they marched westwards.
+They waged a war against Asparukh, who perished in battle fighting the invaders in 700.
 To protect their northern borders, the Bulgarians built several enormous ditches which ran throughout the whole length of the border from the Timok river to the Black Sea.

 In 803 Krum became Khan.
-The new energetic ruler pointed his attention to the north-west where Bulgaria's old enemies, the Avars experienced difficulties and setbacks against the Franks under Charlemagne.
+The new energetic ruler pointed his attention to the north-west where Bulgaria's old enemies, the Avars, experienced difficulties and setbacks against the Franks under Charlemagne.
 Between 804 and 806 the Bulgarian armies militarily annihilated the Avars and destroyed their state.
 Krum took the eastern parts of the former Avar Khaganate and took over rule of the local Slavic tribes.
 Bulgaria's territory extended twice from the middle Danube to the north of Budapest to the Dnester though possession of Transylvania is debatable.

 In 813 Khan Krum seized Odrin and plundered the whole of Eastern Thrace.
 He took 50,000 captivities who were settled in Bulgaria across the Danube.
+The relocated population managed to maintain social cohesion in their new lands and even had its own governor named Kordylas.

 During the First Bulgarian Empire, the Balkan–Danubian culture developed in the 8th century and flourished until the 11th century.
 It represents an early medieval archaeological culture which emerged in the region of the Lower Danube.
 In Romania it is called Dridu culture while in Bulgaria it is usually referred to as Pliska-Preslav culture.